 On the other hand, you can password-protect PDFs and choose a strong password, mixing different symbols, characters, numbers, and letters.
 PDF file protection also implies advanced document encryption, which makes the text in your file unreadable and requires a long and complex key for decryption.

 Finally, you can use the lock PDF tool to set restrictions for your files.
-Unlike Word, which only provides editing restrictions, PDF.net lets you disable the option to create new fillable forms and print documents.
+Unlike Word, which only provides editing restrictions, pdf.net lets you disable the option to create new fillable forms and print documents.

 Troubleshooting: What to Do if You Forgot Your Password